Who May File a Complaint

 The complaint should be in writing if possible, though alternative means may be used as necessary upon request, such as an oral interview or tape recording with written or oral affirmation.
 The complaint should include the name, address and contact information of the complainant and specific information related to the alleged discrimination, including the location, date, nature and description of the action(s) and identity of any individuals involved.

 Complaints should be filed as soon as possible, but no later than sixty (60) calendar days after the alleged discriminatory conduct.
-Individuals filing complaints should direct them to:
+To file a complaint with Multnomah County, please fill out our online complaint webform or send a written complaint to:

 Civil Rights Administrator